d-miles/php-rest-service/docs/README.md

 This will generate an OpenAPI specification in JSON format, accessible at the `/spec` GET endpoint of your API.

+!> Note: If there is another endpoint named `/spec`, it will take priority over the OpenAPI specification.

 Request and response types and descriptions will be pulled from the comment blocks of your endpoint functions.
 If no comment annotations are detected, the request / respone types will default to `AnyValue`.